Money Pours Into Inverse Bond ProFunds as Interest Rates Jump Assets Increase by $285 Million So Far This Year

 Bethesda, MD — August 14, 2003 — ProFunds today announced that its Rising Rates Opportunity funds reached $303 million in invested assets - an increase of $285 million since Jan.
 1, 2003.

-"With the recent increase in long-term interest rates, some investors and financial advisors are starting to react to the possibility of a rising interest rate environment," said Michael L. Sapir, Chairman and CEO of ProFund Advisors LLC, investment advisor to the Bethesda-based ProFunds mutual fund family.
+"With the recent increase in long-term interest rates, some investors and financial professionalisors are starting to react to the possibility of a rising interest rate environment," said Michael L. Sapir, Chairman and CEO of ProFund Advisors LLC, investment advisor to the Bethesda-based ProFunds mutual fund family.

 "The Rising Rates Opportunity funds can be used in two ways," Sapir said.
 "One strategy is to seek profit in anticipation of rising interest rates.
 The other is a defensive strategy, in which the funds are used to hedge long-term bond portfolios, which generally suffer losses when interest rates rise."